vashchuko/biomass_estimation/readme.md

 Run app:
  - run `python app.py`
- - open http://127.0.0.1:5000/ in your browser and upload geoJSON from `data/nature_reserves/nature_reserves.geojson`
+ - open http://127.0.0.1:5000/ in your browser
+ - upload geoJSON from `data/nature_reserves/` folder.
+In order to test endpoint - use subregions from `data/nature_reserves/sub_regions`.
+For them estimation will be done faster.
  - wait for results

-In order to test endpoint - use subregions from data/nature_reserves/sub_regions

 For more information reach us via slack